HJeon139/hjeon139-mcp-outofcontext/docs/v1/design/07_constraints_requirements.md

 ### Storage Constraints

-**32k-64k token volumes:**
+**Millions of token volumes:**
-- Small-medium scale
+- Large scale
-- In-memory + JSON sufficient, no database required
+- In-memory + JSON sufficient for active context, may require database for stashed context
-- Linear search acceptable for retrieval
+- Linear search acceptable for retrieval at this scale

 ---

 ## Performance Requirements

 **From Requirements Document:**
-- Context analysis: < 2 seconds for 32k-64k token contexts
+- Context analysis: < 2 seconds for millions of token contexts
 - Token counting: < 100ms for typical context
 - Storage operations: Non-blocking, async where possible
-- Keyword search: < 500ms for 32k tokens
+- Keyword search: < 500ms for millions of tokens

 **Scalability Considerations:**
-- Designed for 32k-64k token volumes
+- Designed for millions of token volumes
 - Linear algorithms acceptable at this scale
 - Architecture supports migration to more efficient algorithms if volumes grow